-Adding bit to sample will decrease the noise level.
+Adding a bit to the sample will decrease the noise level.
 So noise shaper’s steepness may be decreased too.
 The lower the steepness the less noise energy creeps into the useful bandwidth.

 Adding bit – lesser the steepness, DSD to PCM transform

-At last the noise floor become flat.
+At last, the noise floor becomes flat.
 So the DSD signal is thus transformed into PCM.